Jaguars make emphatic statement with upset of Steelers

 "We know when we all come together and do it right we are a tough team to beat," Campbell said.
 "We're hard to beat.
 We can beat anybody."

-The results: a 10-6 record and the top defense in the league.
+The results: a 10-6 record and one of the top defenses in the league.
 And there is at least one more game to go.

 "We've got a lot of work ahead of us," Marrone said to the EverBank Field crowd.
 "We've got a lot of work ahead of us."